hurwitzlab/phage_detection_benchmarks/src/pre_proc/README.md

 Done.
 Wrote 2 files to out.
 ```

 This program is safe even for very large files.
-Since the I use `Bio.SeqIO.convert`, whole files are never read into memory, instead the `SeqRecord` iterator is used to get the records for conversion individually.
+Since it uses `Bio.SeqIO.convert`, whole files are never read into memory, instead the `SeqRecord` iterator is used to get the records for conversion individually.

 ### Tests